Quick Tips on Mastering Winter PhotographyNovember 23rd, 2016

 A cold environment can be attractive to a photographer for all sorts of reasons, but getting the shot when it’s cold presents a set of challenges for outdoor photographers.
-Here, I share my tips on how to conquer these challenges.
+Here, I share my tips on how to conquer these challenges and master winter photography.

 Landscapes of ice and snow allow for abstract and striking compositions, and often the air is clear and the light clarity can be extraordinary.
 The accompanying photo I took of the mid-winter night sky above a snow cave in New Zealand is a good example of the sort of image I am talking about.